Richard R. Taylor

 Richard Ray Taylor (November 21, 1922 – November 8, 1978) was a lieutenant general in the United States military and served as the 33rd Surgeon General of the United States Army.

 Biography

 Early life and education

-Born on November 21, 1922 in Prairieburg, Iowa.
+Born on November 21, 1922, in Prairieburg, Iowa.
 He was raised in the small town of Norton, Kansas.
 His father and two of his four brothers were physicians.
-His father, Charles Fletcher Taylor, MD was the Superintendent of the State Sanitatorium for Tuberculosis, where his brother, David Taylor, MD also served on staff for a time.
-His mother, Harriet Taylor, was Kansas mother of the year and was well known for keeping the family together and being a great cook.
+His father, Charles Fletcher Taylor, MD was the Superintendent of the State Sanatorium for Tuberculosis, where his brother, David Taylor, MD also served on staff for a time.
+His mother, Harriet Taylor, was Kansas mother of the year.
 Dr. Taylor was one of eight siblings.
 His youngest brother, Danny, died in an automobile accident while he was an architecture student at the University of Kansas.
 Richard Taylor graduated with a BS from the University of Chicago in 1944 and later from the University of Chicago School of Medicine with his MD in 1946.